ensembleanalytics/ensembleci/SETUP.md

 # Timeflow Setup Instructions

-This document describes four options for deploying Timeflow.
+This document describes three options for deploying Timeflow.

 ## Timeflow Cloud

 We offer a fully managed version of Timeflow which is accessible at https://app.timeflow.systems.

-## Running With Docker
+## Deploying With Docker

-The reccomended route is to install Timeflow using Docker.
+The reccomended route for a self managed deployment is to use Docker.

 ### Prerequisites